Introduction to Juicing Cannabis

 Two-Way Communication With Nerve Cells

 One-way traffic to nerves is the main cause of inflammation in the body.
 Under this scenario, immune cells are being continuously attacked and nothing is communicating with the nerves to tell them to calm down.
 However, studies show that when you add cannabinoids to the equation, a two-way communication is made possible, resulting in reduced inflammation.
 The cannabinoids work to prevent and fight symptoms by providing nerves with this two-way communication.

 We all have cannabinoids in our bodies; these are known as endocannabinoids.
 These endocannabinoids bind to different receptors throughout our bodies and are very effective at regulating immune functions, nerve functions, and even bone functions.
 The endocannabinoid system acts as a modulator in fine-tuning a lot of these systems.
-If something is deranged biochemically in a person’s body, it may well be that a cannabinoid system can bring things back into balance.
+Supplementing an impaired ECS with plant cannabinoids will bring it back to optimum function, thus provoking an improvement in any associated conditions.

 How to Juice Raw Cannabis

-DO NOT go to your local dispensary, obtain dried cannabis and throw your buds in the juicer thinking your about to make a magic healing potion.
-Juicing requires raw, freshly-picked and properly grown cannabis rid of any pesticides or other microbiological contaminants.
+BE REALISTIC.
+You can’t just get some dried flower and throw the cannabis into a juicer, expecting it to turn into a magic healing potion.
+Juicing requires raw, freshly-picked and properly grown cannabis, taking extra caution to avoid any plant material that may have been exposed to pesticides or other microbiological contaminants.
 Here are a few key recommendations to consider when juicing raw cannabis:

-- When it comes to juicing, as with any vegetable, fresher is better.
+- When it comes to juicing, fresher is better (like most vegetables).